 About me

-I am a final-year Ph.D. student at Shanghai University of Finance and Economics (SUFE) under the guidance of Qi Deng.
+I am a final-year Ph.D. student at Shanghai University of Finance and Economics (SUFE) under the guidance of Dr. Qi Deng.
 My research interest includes optimization theory, especially first-order method.
-Currently, I am a visiting student at Purdue University, working with Jimmy Zhang.
+Currently, I am a visiting student at Purdue University, working with Dr. Jimmy Zhang.

 Profile